Test Catalog

 Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Multiple sclerosis (MS) is a chronic inflammatory demyelinating disease characterized by visual, motor, and sensory disturbances.
 The diagnosis of MS is dependent on clinical, radiological, and laboratory findings.
-The detection of increased intrathecal immunoglobulin synthesis is the basis for current diagnostic laboratory tests for MS. These tests include the kappa free light chain detection in cerebrospinal fluid (CSF) and CSF oligoclonal band detection.
+The detection of increased intrathecal immunoglobulin synthesis is the basis for current diagnostic laboratory tests for MS. These tests include the kappa free light chain detection in cerebrospinal fluid (CSF) and CSF oligoclonal bands detection.

 Reference Values